saitokouna/momo5502_emulator/README.md

 Built in C++ and powered by the Unicorn Engine.

-##
-> [!NOTE]
-> The project is still in a very early, prototypy state.
-The code still needs a lot of cleanup and many features and syscalls need to be implemented.
-However, constant progress is being made :)

 ## Key Features

 * __Syscall-Level Emulation__: Instead of reimplementing Windows APIs, the emulator operates at the syscall level, allowing it to leverage existing system DLLs